iiasa/message-ix-models/doc/global/source/message_new_features.rst

 Reference time series and standard look-up tables for aggregations
 ----
+This will be useful for calibration of model runs and for a semi-automated formatting and aggregation of model results.

+- list and synomym replacement list for nodes and hierarchy level (including a consistency check so that only time series can be imported that relate to nodes declared in the node list)
+- **to do:** list and synonym replacement list for fuels and  hierarchy levels
+- index key (variable in IAMC lingo) replacement using relational  database for more efficient storage and access time
+- import functionality for time series using Excel spreadsheet following the IAMC-template
-- **to do:** import reference data from IEA and other sources for comparison/calibration
+- **to do:** import time series directly from original data sources (using specific Java functions or a Python/R-interface, etc.)
 - **to do:** implement look-up tables for standard aggregation/conversion/etc.

 Spatial and temporal disaggregation
 ----

-- implemented a completely flexible hierarchical structure for spatial and temporal disaggregation
+- implemented a completely flexible hierarchical structure for spatial and temporal disaggregation in Message datastructure
-- import of disaggregation structure via Excel template
+- import of disaggregation structure for a run id via Excel template
-- **to do:** modify parameters across hierarchical levels
+- **to do:** easy tools for modification parameters across hierarchical levels
+- **to do:** implement sanity and consistency checks